How to Draw Body Proportions: Male, Female Young and Old

 Babies' heads are so large that instead of a neck, they have rolls between their heads and their rib cages.
 Even so, they aren’t as visibly obvious as necks on children or adults, so instead of drawing a neck you can jump straight to the rib cage after the head, while adding a hint of the neck afterwards.

-Here's a tip: Rib cages on babies are slightly smaller than their heads!
+Here's another tip: Rib cages on babies are slightly smaller than their heads!

 Tip 1: Elders are approximately 6.5 heads high